 Independence Day.
 At once totally patriotic, and totally global: a world united behind Will Smith kicking out the alien invaders.

 What are your family’s Independence Day traditions?
-Share your favorites and plan your next Family Movie Night on FamilyApp!
+Share your favorites and be sure to plan your next family movie night.